rdkcmf/rdk-aamp/AAMP-UVE-API.md

 ### getTextTrack( )
 - Supported UVE version 2.6 and above.
-- Returns the index of the current text track in the available text tracklist.
+- Returns the index of the current text track in the available text tracks list.

 ---